kylesloan/myname/README.md

 ### Overview
 This project shows off
-* ansible automation of a jenkins server (the install anyway, funny how hard it is to automate the CI box with all its config)
+* ansible automation of a jenkins server
 * importing settings for a jenkins job that will use ansible to build a docker image artifact that pushes to AWS S3
 * the docker image will take a text file (/usr/local/name.txt with content of `MyFirstName:MyLastName`) and use a shell script to grab the first name, and a python script to grab the last, and echo the results.